 One common problem in car paintwork is stone chips, especially on the bonnet.
 Stone chips create highly localised and deep damage in the paint.

-Gravel, little rocks, and road debris flicked backwards from tyres of vehicles ahead of you are responsible for the stone chips and are usually quite common on motorways.
+Gravel, little rocks, and road debris flicked backwards from tyres of vehicles ahead of you are responsible for the bonnet paintwork damage and are usually quite common on motorways.

 At high speeds, even small stones can be transformed into miniature projectiles that leave deep dents in the paintwork.
-Stone chips commonly occur during winter as the salt-spreaders throw sand over the roads.
+Paintwork damage commonly occur during winter as the salt-spreaders throw sand over the roads.
 Also, Winter weather too exacerbates the damage quickly as ice and water get into the chip, corroding the metal beneath.

-It is hard to avoid stone chips, but the good thing is that they are repairable.
+It is hard to avoid stone chipping damage, but the good thing is that they are repairable.
 The trick is to ensure that damage is repaired without delay and not to leave it to deteriorate in the rain.
-Here are our top tips for fixing car paint stone chips and how to protect:
+Here are our top tips for fixing car paint damage and how to protect:

 When Not To Attempt DIY Repairs